 Popular for its outstanding nutrition package, but do chia seeds go bad?
 And how can you keep them properly for longer usage?

 Everyone nowadays is crazy about chia seeds, from yoga instructors to housewives.
-They are all using it for making smoothies, drinks, or foods.
+Some use it as a replacement for meringue powder or other baking ingredients.
+Others add it to smoothies, drinks, or foods.
 All serve one ultimate purpose – a healthy diet.

 In this post, I will show you why they are so famous and how you can store them correctly because you don’t want these expensive seeds to go bad for just a few days, right?